10621223/Laraieb-Imam/README.md

 1. VPN - As the client might use it outside Ireland then he will need VPN

-Unit conversions
+<b>Unit conversions</b>: Average duration for each connection: 24 hours per day * (730 hours in a month / 24 hours in a day) = 730 hours per month

-Average duration for each connection: 24 hours per day * (730 hours in a month / 24 hours in a day) = 730 hours per month Pricing calculations
+<b>Pricing calculations</b>: 900 connnections x 0.05 USD x 730 hours per month = 32,850.00 USD (Site to Site VPN usage cost)

-900 connnections x 0.05 USD x 730 hours per month = 32,850.00 USD (Site to Site VPN usage cost) Site to Site VPN usage cost (monthly): 32,850.00 USD
+Site to Site VPN usage cost (monthly): 32,850.00 USD

 2. Data Transfer - Data transfer because CRM tool has big data size due to customer information or purchase and other factors so u need data transfer option for analysis and projection